Skip to content

 Can I use an offset mortgage for buy-to-let?

-Offset mortgages are available for buy-to-let, but there aren't a great many to choose from.
-This could mean you’ll have to meet fairly strict criteria to qualify for one.
-But if you’re shopping for buy-to-let mortgages, they’re certainly worth investigating.
+Offset mortgages are available for buy-to-let, but there aren’t many deals to choose from and you may have to meet strict criteria to qualify.

 What is a family offset mortgage?